 Randolph's log from the recommissioning

 Randolph sailed straight into a category 3 hurricane in the early morning hours of September 11, 1954.
 Hurricane Edna battered the carrier.
 Off Cape Hatteras, Randolph rode nearly 100-foot waves, rolling side to side as much as 35 degrees.
 The ship's expansion joints stretched wildly appearing as though the vessel would snap in half.
 Waves crashed over the bow, washing through the open hangar deck, pulverizing everything in its path.
 Hitting the bottom of swells, Randolph would come to an abrupt stop, shuddering violently.
 The fantail rising out of the water with the screws whining in the air.
 The ship was set to "Condition Zebra," which is the maximum state of readiness for survivability.
 For hours Randolph withstood the fury of Edna.
-She exited the hurricane with heavy damage.
+She exited the hurricane heavy damaged.
 The flight deck at the bow was twisted and raised 11 inches.
 Structure was damaged or demolished.
 Radio rooms were flooded.
 Topside, catwalks, antennas, guns, and lights were ripped off.
 Yet, there were no serious injuries or fatalities.
 Randolph did what she always did; brought the crew back home.

-Once at Norfolk Naval Shipyard, a new method had to be developed to repair the ship and rapidly return her to sea.
-Instead of removing the flight deck, the dock worker jacked the flight deck and replaced structural supports below.
+Once at Norfolk Naval Shipyard, a new method had to be developed to repair the ship and rapidly return her to service.
+Instead of removing the flight deck, the dock workers jacked the flight deck and replaced structural supports below.
 While in the shipyard, mother nature took another swipe at Randolph as Hurricane Hazel struck.
 However, the homesick ship couldn't be kept from the sea.
 The carrier was floated out of drydock on November 1, 1954, months earlier than expected.

 Randolph's deck logs from Edna.
 Second page details the extensive damage

-A Very special visitor
+A Very Special Visitor